IS-ENES-Data/Climate-data-analysis-service/README2.md

 You will *only* need a browser to install and run the above notebooks.

 1. Open the [DKRZ Jupyterhub](https://jupyterhub.dkrz.de) in your browser.
-2. Login with your DKRZ account.
+2. Login with your DKRZ account (if you do not have one account yet, follow steps 1 and 2 in the service [website](https://portal.enes.org/data/data-metadata-service/enes-climate-analytics-service-ecas#DKRZ)).
 3. Pick a profile (``Preset -> Start from Preset Profile``).
 You need a **prepost** node.
 Choose profile ``20 GB memory, prepost``.
 4. Launch Jupyter.
 5. Open a terminal in Jupyter (``New -> Terminal``, on the right side)